Soft Autumn Color Palette: Guide to Your Muted Colors

 #8B6914

-While warm earth tones are the obvious choices, the Soft Autumn color palette also includes some cooler-leaning colors — as long as they stay muted and warm-influenced.
-Muted teal is a perfect example: it is cool enough to add visual interest but warm enough to harmonize with your natural coloring.
-Dusty sage, warm grey-blue, and deep bronze also fall into this category.
-The key is mutedness — any color that is soft, blended, and low in saturation can potentially work for Soft Autumn.
+Warm earth tones are the obvious choices, but the Soft Autumn color palette also makes room for a few cooler-leaning shades — as long as they stay muted and warm-influenced.
+Muted teal is the clearest example: cool enough to add interest, warm enough to harmonize with your coloring.
+Dusty sage, warm grey-blue, and deep bronze fall into the same bracket.
+Mutedness is the whole test — any color that is soft, blended, and low in saturation can work.

 “The key is mutedness — any color that is soft, blended, and low in saturation can work for Soft Autumn.”